Diet and nutrition

-- Fats include oils, oily fish, nuts and seeds.
+- Fats can be found in oils, oily fish, nuts and seeds.
 Fats help us to absorb nutrients including some important vitamins, and keep us warm.
 They help keep our cells healthy and give us energy.

 - Proteins build and support our muscles, hormones, enzymes, red blood cells and immune system.
 Protein is in dairy foods such as milk and cheese, and also in meat, fish, tofu, beans, lentils and eggs.

 - Vegetables and fruit of various colours provide vitamins and minerals.
 They also help protect us from infection, damage to our cells and diseases.
 Currently it is recommended that we aim to eat at least five portions of vegetables or fruit per day (one portion is roughly a handful).